Entangled criticality and irreversibility in random Markov dynamics: Applications

 Maximizing $\mathcal{L}$ with respect to the three parameters $\epsilon, \gamma, $ and $q$ leads to the MLE equations \eq{ \epsilon & = \frac{N(1-\gamma^2)/2}{Nh + \gamma (N-1) a - \gamma^2 d} \\ \gamma & = \frac{-B - \sqrt{B^2 - 8a^2(N-1)(Nh\epsilon+d\epsilon-N)}}{2a(N-1)} \\ \log q & = \frac{\sum_{a,b} \log Q_{ab} - \gamma \sum_a \log Q_{aa} }{N(N-\gamma) } , } \end{widetext} with $B = \frac{(Nh-d)(-1+ 4d\epsilon-N)}{N-1} + 2a^2 \epsilon (N-1)$.

 We solve these equations by iteration, beginning with the guess $\gamma=0$ and iterating through equations for $q$, $\epsilon$, and $\gamma$, in that order.
 We confirmed that in the ensemble, this procedure successfully reproduces imposed parameter values over the full range of parameters needed (down to $\epsilon= 10^{-2}$).
+Note that $q$ is inferred as a baseline value only for numerical reasons, since it drops out of the matrix $M$.
+It is however useful to tame the exponential factors that appear in $\mathcal L$ by restricting their range.